astropy/astropy/docs/io/unified.rst

-All the other ``mixin columns`` being quite difficult to store in FITS tables, due to reasons including extensive metadata and no precise mapping to the FITS standard, are treated separately by using the argument ``astropy_native`` in the FITS read/write API.
+All the other ``mixin columns`` being quite difficult to store in FITS tables, due to reasons including extensive metadata and no precise mapping to the FITS standard, are treated separately by using the optional argument ``astropy_native`` in the FITS read/write API.
+Thus, an Astropy Table or QTable can read/write these mixin columns from/to FITS tables by the argument ``astropy_native=True``.
-Thus, an Astropy Table or QTable can read/write these mixin columns from/to FITS tables.
-Currently, this is limited to `~astropy.time.Time` columns, since the FITS standard has been extended to include time.
+Currently, this is limited to `~astropy.time.Time` columns, since the FITS standard has been specifically extended for encoding time in an unambiguous, complete and self-consistent manner.

 * `~astropy.time.Time`